 Whether you’re looking for general use headphones with some element of sports specialization or a full-on, dedicated pair that do everything except jogging on your behalf, there exists a wide range of products on offer for you to choose from.
 So let’s dive in.

-Top 3 Best Earbuds for Running
+Top 3 In-Ear Headphones for Running

 Jaybird has taken the success of the X2s and, as you would hope, delivered on the promise of a solid, across the board improvement with the X3 iteration.
 The performance exceeds expectations—particularly given the customization offered by the My Sound app—, the design is solid, and the overall effect is very positive.